Ryuchi Matsuda: Martial Arts authority

 Matsuda wrote in his early book, "In Search of Mysterious Fist," because there are few records of actual battles with bare hands in Japanese karate.
-As a person who could literally embody the word "one-shot deadly" that had become famous and innocent, he honestly wrote the impression that he learned about Bajiquan's Li Shuwen and Xing Yi Quan's Guo Yunshen.
+As a person who could literally embody the word "one-shot deadly" that had become famous and innocent, he honestly wrote the impression that he learned about bajiquan's Li Shuwen and xingyiquan's Guo Yunshen.

 The term "actual battle" here does not mean a full contact match with a referee and rules, but a duel with no referees or rules.
 However, people who did not read Matsuda's early writings and later learned Chinese martial arts from continental masters, knowing only "Matsuda as the original manga author", "Matsuda intended by the manga" Kenji".
 It was sometimes regarded as "the strongest myth of Li Shuwen".
 However, it should be evaluated as "a person who has raised the honor of not only the same gate but also Chinese martial arts and introduced it to the general public" by discovering "a master of the same gate, a hero".

 The historical masters such as Ma Fengtu, Han Kaomi, and Zhang Yu Wei, who were introduced as disciples of Li Shuwen in Matsuda's book "Illustrated Chinese Martial Arts History," were not disciples of Li Shuwen.

-Also, in the same book, it is said that the orthodox Bajiquan is in Li Shuwen, and in later years, Mr. Wu, a sect of Bajiquan with whom Matsuda has an active exchange, is not described at all.
+Also, in the same book, it is said that the orthodox bajiquan is in Li Shuwen, and in later years, Mr. Wu, a sect of bajiquan with whom Matsuda has an active exchange, is not described at all.
 This is because the first edition of "Illustrated Chinese Martial Arts History" was in 1976, before Matsuda had a full-scale exchange with martial arts artists on the continent (although it was not corrected in the 1998 edition, this is a reprint of a novel etc. Also probably because of the practice of not modifying the original text).

 Since "Illustrated Chinese Martial Arts History" arrived to library in Beijing, Ma Xianda's started contact with Matsuda and the start of these exchanges were significant.
 In a way, it can be said that Ryuchi Matsuda is a hidden player in cultural exchange between Japan and China.

 It is said that Matsuda helped a Chinese martial artist to join and perform at the Japan-China Friendship Martial Arts Demonstration Exchange Tournament held as the 8th Japan Kobudo Demonstration Tournament in 1985.